wenewzhang/mixin_labs-php-bot/README3.md

 ```
 The API provide many information about Bitcoin asset.
 Logo, price in USD, price change in USD.
 Your Bitcoin deposit will be accepted by Mixin Network only after your deposit is confirmed by 12 Bitcoin blocks.

-### Private key
+### Private key?
 You may ask where is Bitcoin private key?
 The private key is protected by multi signature inside Mixin Network so it is invisible for user.
 Bitcoin asset can only be withdraw to other address when user provide correct RSA private key signature, PIN code and Session key.

-### Not only Bitcoin
+### Not only Bitcoin, but also Ethereum, EOS
 The account not only contain a Bitcoin wallet, but also contains wallet for Ethereum, EOS, etc. Full blockchain support [list](https://mixin.one/network/chains).
-All ERC20 Token and EOS token are also supported by the account.
+All ERC20 Token and EOS token are supported by the account.

 Create other asset wallet is same as create Bitcoin wallet, just read the asset.

-### Deposit Bitcoin and read balance
+### Deposit Bitcoin and read Bitcoin balance
 Now you can deposit some bitcoin into the Bitcoin deposit address from other exchange or wallet.
 This is maybe too expensive for this tutorial.
 There is a free and lightening fast solution to deposit Bitcoin : Add BTC deposit address in your Mixin messenger account and withdraw small amount Bitcoin from your account to the address.
 It is free and confirmed instantly because they are both on Mixin Network.

 Now you can read Bitcoin balance of the account again to confirm the action.